alfateam123/comicskeeper-backend/README.md

 * the frontend
   ```
-  cd ./comicskeeper-frontend
+  cd /path/to/comicskeeper-frontend
   yarn run start # run create-react-app development server
   ```

 ## Database Setup

 1. Modify the existing `comicskeeper.json` file
+2. Make sure you have images in "images"
-2. run `node ./createdb.js` in the same folder of `comicskeeper.json`
+3. run `node ./createdb.js` in the same folder of `comicskeeper.json`

 A new file `comicskeeper.db` should be created.